illustration showing Brightspot extensible architecture benefits

-Headless CMS graphic
+Headless CMS explainer

 Rocket launch icon